 How to become a registered Subdoc user

 Please register.
-If this is version 1 then you will certainly be entitled to a later version.
 Registration is not expensive.
 By registering you are supporting quality software development, and it is your chance to say what you'd like to see in later versions.

 The benefits of registration are:-